Harrow Fair

 1st $30, 2nd $20

-Winners to present sponsor with a fresh pie by Sept 30th in order to receive prize money
+Winners to present (2) fresh pies by Sept 30th in order to receive prize money

 In Memory of Anne Meleg